Women conceiving with men over 35 years of age are at far greater risk of health problems, a 10 year study by Stanford University has revealed.

-The decade long study revealed a number of increased health risks posed by fathers over the age of 35 – risks that increase exponentially as the man ages.
+The decade long study revealed a number of increased health risks posed by fathers over 35 – risks that increase exponentially as the man ages.

 ABS data shows that many couples are now choosing to have children at an older age, with the median age of first time mothers growing from 29.2 years in 1996 to 31.2 years in 2016, and the median age of first time fathers growing from 30.6 to 33.9 years.